London Summer Program

 Simon has published widely in refereed journals, numerous professional journals, and in book collections of edited chapters across a range of sports-related disciplines, including law, sociology, and management.
 He is lead author and editor of the UK’s principal student-targeted textbook, namely Gardiner et al, Sports Law due to be published in its fifth edition in December 2020.
 This book is used by both undergraduate and postgraduate students and practitioners and provides an explicitly socio-economic context to the development and application of law to sport.
 He has also co-edited two books (2000 and 2009) with seminal collections of articles on the development of the European Union’s sports regulation policy.
 His published work has had a significant impact on and is heavily cited in other Sports Law literature and more widely in related sports studies disciplines.
 The work has also been cited, by the UK Law Commission, the European Commission, and in a number of legal cases.

-Professor Jay Gendron will teach the International Business Affairs Negotiations course.
+Professor Kevin Greene will teach the International Entertainment Law course.

 Professor Henry Lydiate will teach the International Art Law course.